 Psi Chi, the National Honor Society in Psychology, is open to both undergraduate and graduate students.
 For undergraduates, requirements include an overall G.P.A. of 3.5 for a minimum of 45 credits, along with a 3.5 average for a minimum 9 psychology credits completed.
 Graduate students must have completed a minimum 12 graduate credits with a minimum 3.65 G.P.A.
 The organization’s purpose is to “Encourage, stimulate and maintain excellence in scholarship of the individual members in all fields, particularly in psychology, and to advance the science of psychology.”

 Sigma Tau Delta

 The Chi Zeta chapter of Sigma Tau Delta is one of 132 active chapters in the national professional English fraternity.
 Its purpose is “to promote the mastery of written expression, to encourage significant reading and to foster a spirit of fellowship among the men and women specializing in English.”
 Open to English majors with a 3.2 G.P.A. overall, and a 3.5 G.P.A. in the major.
-Students must have completed a minimum of 60 credits at Caldwell College.
+Students must have completed a minimum of 60 credits at Caldwell University.

 Theta Alpha Kappa

 Theta Alpha Kappa is a national honor society for professors and students who have been elected to membership upon the basis of excellence in theology and religious studies.
 Its purpose is to further the study of theology and religious studies at the undergraduate and graduate levels.
 Any student of theology may become eligible for membership by meeting the following requirements:

 - must have completed at least three semesters in the College

 - must have completed a minimum of fifteen semester credits in Theology beyond the core